k4kfh/ZephyrCab/docs/docs/standards/decoder.md

 - Create all the necessary objects for DCC functions

-- Call ``jmri.throttle`` to create a throttle object for the new train element (see the example below for an implementation)
+- Call ``jmri.throttle`` to create a throttle object for the new train element.
+Please make sure to use ``jmri.throttleName.generate()`` as your throttle name argument.
+This makes sure every throttle has a unique name; a JMRI requirement. (see the example below for an implementation)

 ---